 Glossary of terms

 At Freemarket, we try to keep things as straightforward as we can.
-But in case there are any terms that are unclear, we’ve compiled a short glossary.
+However, if there are any terms that are unclear, we’ve compiled a glossary to help explain.

 Alternative Payment Method (APM)

 This is a method of payment which isn’t based on one of the big card rails such as American Express, JCB, Mastercard, UnionPay and Visa.
 Examples of this could be; bank transfers, direct debits, eWallets, or prepaid schemes.

 Anti-Money Laundering (AML) checks are set out by the Financial Conduct Authority (FCA) to prevent proceeds from criminal activity being filtered through the banking system.
 Describes the legal controls that require financial institutions and other regulated entities to prevent, detect, and report money laundering activities.
 There are multiple layers of checks undertaken by Freemarket: